 - An attorney with whom the Defendant shares an attorney-client relationship

-However, a Final Protection from Abuse Order entered by agreement between the Plaintiff and the Defendant does not trigger an automatic weapons relinquishment under Pennsylvania law.
+However, a Final Protection from Abuse Order entered by the Plaintiff and Defendant does not automatically trigger an automatic weapons relinquishment under Pennsylvania law.

-Nonetheless, the PFA Judge can order a mandatory firearm, other weapons, and ammunition relinquishment in cases involving a PFA resolved through agreement between the Plaintiff and the Defendant.
-You need an experienced Protection from Abuse lawyer to preserve your lawful gun rights for these reasons.
+Nonetheless, the PFA Judge can order a mandatory firearm, other weapons, and ammunition relinquishment in cases involving a PFA resolved through an agreement between the Plaintiff and the Defendant.
+For these reasons, you need an experienced Protection from Abuse lawyer to preserve your lawful gun rights.

-In addition, a PFA Defendant can request that a family court judge issue an emergency or temporary protection order against a PFA Plaintiff who engages in acts of abuse against the Defendant or acts of abuse against the Defendant’s children.
+In addition, a PFA Defendant can file for an emergency or temporary protection order against a PFA Plaintiff who engages in acts of abuse against the Defendant or against the Defendant’s children.

 What Happens if You Violate a PFA in PA?

-Individuals accused of violating a Final PFA Order will be arrested and face a hearing before a judge to determine whether they are in indirect criminal contempt (ICC) of the Final PFA Order.
-An innocent phone call, text message, or social media post will often result in PFA violation charges.
+In most cases, the police arrest individuals accused of violating a Final PFA Order.
+As a result, the family court will schedule a hearing before a judge to determine whether they are in indirect criminal contempt (ICC) of the Final PFA Order.

 In other instances, the police will make an arrest based on the accuser’s allegation alone, even if it is not truthful.
-I have extensive experience in PFA contempt hearings.
-Most importantly, I will fight to keep you out of jail if you are accused of violating a Final PFA Order.
+Fortunately, I have extensive experience in PFA contempt hearings.
+But most importantly, I will fight to keep you out of jail if the Plaintiff accuses you of violating a Final PFA Order.

 A charge for violating a Final PFA Order is considered a criminal matter, carrying severe penalties, including a potential jail sentence of up to 6 months.
 At the Protection from Abuse Contempt Hearing, a prosecutor must present evidence before a judge to establish beyond a reasonable doubt that the Defendant violated the Final PFA Order.

-However, the Defendant will often present testimony and other evidence to establish that the existing PFA Order was not violated.
-I will prepare the most effective defense strategy to win a dismissal of the PFA Violation Petition.
+In many cases, the Defendant’s testimony and other exculpatory evidence can defeat a false PFA violation allegation.
+Therefore, I will prepare the most effective defense strategy to win a dismissal of the PFA Violation Petition.

-What are the Penalties for Violating a Final PFA Order?
+What are the Penalties for a PFA Violation in PA?

 - Extension of the PFA Order for up to 3 years

-Outside of these penalties, violating a Final PFA Order can significantly affect the status of any criminal case that may be pending against you.
-Individuals charged with violating a PFA Order will often find themselves facing separate charges in criminal court related to the same incident.
+Outside of these penalties, violating a Final PFA Order can significantly affect the status of any criminal case pending against you.
+Also, individuals charged with violating a PFA Order will often face separate charges in criminal court related to the same incident.